sravankolli/121-VICTUS/README.md

 - Solve a real-world pain point: PDFs are everywhere, but they’re hard to search or digest quickly.
 - Team learning: Each member gets hands-on experience with backend, frontend, AI, and presentation.
 - Impress judges: It’s practical, relatable, and demo-friendly (easy to show live).

+for first we are creating the frontend part for the code using clude ai so we are using that